@masatomakino/threejs-interactive-object

 • _enable state (inherited from ButtonInteractionHandler)

-• _isFrozen state (RadioButton-specific, controlled by RadioButtonManager)
+• _isExclusivelySelected state (RadioButton-specific, controlled by RadioButtonManager)

-The frozen state is managed externally by RadioButtonManager, not by the radio button itself.
-When a radio button is selected, RadioButtonManager sets isFrozen=true to prevent further interactions.
+The exclusive selection state is managed externally by RadioButtonManager, not by the radio button itself.
+When a radio button is selected, RadioButtonManager sets isExclusivelySelected=true to prevent further interactions.

 • Handles pointer click interactions by toggling selection state and emitting select events.